RTX 5070 vs RTX 4090 specs comparison – what we know so far

 Nvidia has come out swinging with its RTX 50-series GPU announcement at this year’s CES, but perhaps the biggest shock announcement was that the RTX 5070 is set to deliver the same performance as the god-tier RTX 4090, for a whole lot less too.

-For now, let’s take a look at how these two GPUs stack up on paper, and see if the RTX 5070 is gearing up to be everything Nvidia says it will be.
+For now, let’s take a look at how these two GPUs stack up on paper and see how far apart the RTX 5070 is from the RTX 4090.

 Spec comparison